Cancer screening programmes

 Cervical screening

-Offered to all women/people with a cervix, aged 25-64 and it checks the health of the cells of the cervix.
+Offered to all women/people with a cervix, aged 25-64, cervical screening checks the health of the cells of the cervix.

-Find out more by viewing the videos below or visiting the NHS website.
+Find out more by visiting the NHS website.

 Breast screening

-Find out more by viewing the videos below or visiting the NHS website.
+Find out more by visiting the NHS website.

 Attending screening appointments